 Republic of South Sudan

-South Sudan is the newest member of the East African Community, it is also referred to as the youngest nation in Africa after gaining independence on 9 July 2011.
+The Republic of South Sudan is also referred to as the youngest nation in Africa after gaining independence on 9 July 2011.

 Joined EAC: April 2016

 Population: 12.3 million (2019 Statistics)